grantcolley/dotnetwhat/README.md

         public void Dispose()
         {
             Dispose(true);

+			// Only call GC.SuppressFinalize if explicitly implementing a finaliser.
             // GC.SuppressFinalize takes this object off the finalization queue
             // and prevents finalization code from executing a second time.
             GC.SuppressFinalize(this);